immcantation/shazam/docs/topics/extendMutabilityMatrix.md

 -------------------

 A 3125 vector of normalized mutability rates for each 5-mer motif with names defining the 5-mer nucleotide sequence.
+Note that "normalized" means that the mutability rates for the 1024 5-mers that contain no "N" at any position sums up to 1 (as opposed to the entire vector summing up to 1).